Two-way communication: Amateur radio, citizen band radio, and Family Radio Service

 Amateur radio is used for entertainment and as a hobby by many groups of people.
 These individuals label themselves as “hams”.
 Amateur radios are also known to be a reliable means of communication when all other forms are not operating.
 In times of disaster, communication through Amateur radios has led to lives being saved.

 Citizens band radio (CB radio) can be used by anyone who is not a member of a foreign government.
 It is meant for short-range communication using devices that mimic walkie-talkies.

 Family Radio Service (FRS) is also meant for short-range communication using devices that mimic walkie-talkies.
 Like the CB radio, the FRS does not require a license and can be used by anyone who is not a member of a foreign government.

 Chat rooms and instant messaging

 Instant messaging became wildly popular around 1996 and spread even more with AOL in 1997.
-The concept behind IM is that it is a way of quick communication between two people due to tools such as knowing when messages are seen or knowing when others are online.
+The concept behind IM is that it enables quick communication between two people using tools such as knowing when messages are seen or knowing when others are online.
 Many social media sites have integrated IM into their sites as ways to spread communication.
 Many social media sites have direct message or Private message.
 Called either PM or DM, where you can privately text one another from your social media account.
 Much different from Chat rooms.
 Chat rooms are messages to a group of people.
 Chat rooms are often public, meaning that you are able to send a message and anyone can freely join the “room” and view the message as well as respond.